Search Results for: sponsors

 • When undertaking an event or activity, local ordinances regarding large group assembly permits, fire safety and health regulations must be obeyed.
 The school district, district PTA, city and county agencies must be consulted for specific directions.

-• “Parents’ Approval and Student Waiver” forms should be completed for each student participant.
-(See California State PTA Insurance and Loss Prevention Guide.)
+• “Parents’ Approval, Student, Family, and Participant Waiver” form should be completed for each student participant.
+(See California State PTA Insurance Guide.)

 • It is illegal for a person under the age of 18 to participate in any form of gambling (including casino activities).